 Medical coders and billers transform healthcare diagnoses, procedures, medical services, and equipment into a medical alphanumeric code (ICD-10-CM, CPT, and HCPCS).
 They also process and follow up on claims sent to health insurance companies for reimbursement of services provided by healthcare providers.
 These individuals work to avoid insurance payment denials.
 This requires a knowledge of anatomy, physiology, and medical terminology.
-This also requires knowledge and proficiency of ICD-10-CM, CPT, and HCPCS coding.
+This also requires knowledge and proficiency in ICD-10-CM, CPT, and HCPCS coding.
 It is highly recommended for serious coders to pass the CPC (Certified Professional Coder) exam.

 The Medical Billing and Coding curriculum prepares individuals for employment as medical coders and billing specialists.

-Graduates should qualify for employment opportunities in a variety of medical office positions in medical and dental offices, hospitals, insurance companies, laboratories, medical supply companies, and other healthcare related organizations.
-Upon graduation, students may be eligible to sit for industry recognized certification exams.
+Graduates should qualify for employment opportunities in a variety of medical office positions in medical and dental offices, hospitals, insurance companies, laboratories, medical supply companies, and other healthcare-related organizations.
+Upon graduation, students may be eligible to sit for industry-recognized certification exams.

 Outpatient Surgical Facilities